HMC-Makerspace/MAKE/Documentation/README.md

 The base server URL is `https://make.hmc.edu/`.
 The IP address is `20.25.159.202`.
 The SSH login is in the Head Stewards Google Drive.

 In order to maintain the server, you'll need to know a little Rust, JS, HTML, and CSS.

+To run the server in PROD mode, you'll need a VPS with a static IP address.
+After pointing it to the domain name, you'll need to configure the firewall to allow port 80 and 443 to be forwarded to ports 8080 and 8443 respectively.
+Then, you'll need a SSL certificate from LetsEncrypt.
+However, unless you're changing the domain name, you shouldn't need to do this.
+Build the server in PROD mode by running `cargo build --release` and then `sudo ./target/release/server make.hmc.edu` (or whatever domain name you're using).
+That just lets the server know what domain name to use for the SSL certificate.

+To run the server in DEV mode, you'll need to run `cargo run make.hmc.edu` and then navigate to `127.0.0.1:8080`.

 ### 2. If nothing changes...
 If nothing changes, the server will keep running forever.
 This is a good thing.
 However, there still are a few things that need to be done.